fedexist/hw-install/readme.md

-This script is meant to automate the process of setup for the [installation of an Hortonworks cluster](https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/content/ch_Getting_Ready.html) via Ambari.
+These script are meant to automate the process of setup for the [installation of an Hortonworks cluster](https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/content/ch_Getting_Ready.html) via Ambari and testing of its capabilities.

 It includes:

  * Passwordless SSH machines' setup
  * /etc/hosts and /etc/sysconfig/network autocomplete
+ * Throughput and file integrity testing

 ## Command line arguments